 Early socialization is necessary if you want your Cavachon puppy to grow into a well-educated and obedient adult dog.
 Some might take after their Cavalier genes and might love to chase around small animals, especially while taken out in parks or the woods.

 One of the best traits of the Cavachon breed is its lack of aggression.
 Although they might be a little possessive and could bark at strangers, they will almost never try to attack people or other dogs.
-For this reason, this dog does not make a great guard dog, but that’s also due to its size.
+For this reason, this dog does not make a great guard dog though!

 Are Cavachons Hypoallergenic?